Bobukanator/briandlawrence/README.md

 ## career assist
 https://github.com/BrianDLawrence/careeradvisor
 NUXT 3 Version of interview assist but with a focus on Job and Resume Skill Scanner + integration with ChatGPT to help further analyze and provide guidance to the user
-Not currently hosted but will be hosted on Vercel shortly (as of 10/18/2023).
+Currently hosted on Vercel here: https://careeradvisor.vercel.app/

 ## powerful questions
 https://github.com/BrianDLawrence/powerfulquestions